scanzy/flutterchat/README.md

 - `chat/screen.dart` for chat page with messages list
 - `chat/input.dart` for the bottom bar of chat, to send messages
 - `chat/msg.dart` for message bubble widget with avatar, and context menu
+- `chat/preview.dart` for clickable message tile, used in replies, edit, pinned messages
-- `chat/extras.dart` for various widgets like `DateTitle`, `UnreadMessageTitle`, `MessagePreview`
+- `chat/extras.dart` for various widgets like `DateTitle`, `UnreadMessageTitle`

+Development:
+- `dev/styles.dart` with an example page that showcases app colors and styles
+- other debug pages (shown as fake rooms), for scouting or interactive examples for devs

 Other:
-- `util/constants.dart` for app configuration, like locale and server urls
 - `util/style.dart` for app theme colors and style
+- `util/form.dart` with reusable form widget (used for login/signup)
 - `util/pb_service.dart` for pocketbase related functions
+- `util/constants.dart` for app configuration, like locale and server urls
 - `util/misc.dart` for other utilities like `navigateToPage`
-- `main.dart` for entrypoint and test selection
+- `main.dart` for app entrypoint and debug pages registration

 If you add other files to the project, make sure to update the above list.